andrewproctor/Intro-to-Base-R/chapter1.md

 ```

 `@instructions`
-- Convert `b` so that it is numeric.
+- Redefine `b` so that it is numeric.

 `@hint`
 - Numeric values are defined in numbers (not text), without quotes.